ricardo-perezo/Team.UI.Standards/angularJS-docs/README.md

 Advantages of Components:

--Simpler configuration than plain directives
+- Simpler configuration than plain directives
--Promote sane defaults and best practices
+- Promote sane defaults and best practices
--Optimized for component-based architecture
+- Optimized for component-based architecture
--Writing component directives will make it easier to upgrade to Angular
+- Writing component directives will make it easier to upgrade to Angular

-### Types of Bindings in Components

-- = : This serves to deliver a reference to an object.
-So whatever is being delivered is shared between components
-- @ : This serves to deliver a value.
-No binding of any kind
-- < : This is used for 1 way binding.
-The father transfers the child a value, but even if the child changes the new value does not travel to the father.
-However, if the father changes it, it does change in the child.
-- & : The latter alternative allows you to send a pointer to a function

 [See the example of component](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/component.md)

+**Exercise 3:** Now It's component creation time!.
+Here, we are going to build a new component (we are not modify the directive beceause we want both of them for comparison purpose).
+The component consist in make the edition functionality for our list of users.
+So it means the component needs to have a view where we can edit a single credential when we click on the element and then, the view component will be display.
+We have to consider the same validation rule in our edit component (while you are editing, elements with the same name are forbiden).
+Some considerations for the exercise:

+1. Create a folder called components into app folder
+2. Create folder called user_edit into components folder and then inside of user_edit put your required files for the component (userEdit.js, userEdit.html)
+3. Use ngIf to hide/show component according basic logical of edition
+4. You will have to modify userList to get access to the click event listener and retrieve the current user model selected to send to our component binding.
+The goal is use callback methods into the binding (&) of userList.
+Now when you have already the callback method binding inside of directive you have to set a scope variable (currentUser) in the controller to  send by one way binding (<) that variable to our new component and we finish.

+Use your project of the exercise 2 to start, then see the [exercise sample solved](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/exercises/3/) to check your result.

 ## Directives vs Components